Dobiasd/undictify/README.md

 undictify
 =========
-**A Python library allowing type-checked function calls at runtime**
+**A Python library enabling type-checked function calls at runtime**

 Table of contents